dvanarkel/clean-bbedit/docs/design.md

 		Load the configuration file.
 Defaults to .clean-lint.json if not specified.
 	-Werror
 		Lifts all warning diagnostics to errors.
+	--output-format=FORMAT
+		Changes the output format to the specified standard.
+Defaults to lsp is not specified.
+FORMAT:
+	code-climate
+		Output error formats compatible with the Code Climate specification. lsp
+		Output error formats compatible with the language server protocol.

 RETURN:
 	The linter returns 0 if no errors were found, 1 otherwise.
 ```
+For the `--output-format=code-climate` flag, the binary wrapper shall be responsible for mapping the lsp severity to
+the code-climate format.

 ## Language Server
 The language server shall wrap the library to produce diagnostics.
 The language